selwynpolit/d9book/book/queries.md

 ### Find the biggest value in a field

-Here is a quick query and retrieve the result.
-In this case we are finding the highest value for the id column.
+Here is a query to find the highest value for the id column in the `donors` table.

 ```php
 public function highestId() {